MarekZastko/MarekZastko/README.md

 - 👀 I’m interested in Data
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Data Projects
-- 📫 How to reach me ...
+- 📫 To reach me

 <!---
 MarekZastko/MarekZastko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.